moead-framework/framework/README.md

 ![GitHub](https://img.shields.io/github/license/moead-framework/framework?style=flat)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/moead-framework)

-This package is a modular framework for multi-objective evolutionary algorithms by decomposition.
+This python package *moead-framework* is a modular framework for multi-objective evolutionary algorithms by decomposition.
-This framework is designed to help researchers to study and design their own MOEA/D variants.
+The goal  is to provide a modular framework for scientists and researchers interested in experimenting with MOEA/D and its numerous variants.

 The documentation is available here : [https://moead-framework.github.io/documentation/](https://moead-framework.github.io/documentation/html/index.html) and can be edited on this repository : [https://github.com/moead-framework/documentation](https://github.com/moead-framework/documentation).